abdallah-eldali/docker-auto-gym-reservation/README.md

 * Having to login into the VM (through SSH) and manually pull the image and create a container for it

 These steps could've been easly automated through a pipeline.
 I also had experience writing pipeline scripts through my internships as DevOps

+## Notes:

+* All sensitive information in the Git history were removed by the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/)
+* The `xvfb-chromium` file is from the [docker-chromium-xvfb](https://github.com/atlassian/docker-chromium-xvfb) repo
+* The script used to take arguments to fill in the information required to make the reservations (full name, email and phone number)